abdullahasayed/Professional-Profolio-/README.md

 The captures were produced with Playwright (Chromium, full-page, 2× DPI).
 Re-run after any visual change so this README stays current.

 ---

+## Photography — `photography.html`

+Wildlife collection — a grid of multi-frame Instagram posts with species titles and field notes.

+---